BlissRoms-x86/manifest/README.md

 				     android_x86_64-userdebug |: Make userdebug build
 				     android_x86_64-eng : Make eng build

-	  BlissBranch: select which bliss branch to sync, default is p9.0
+	  BlissBranch: select which bliss branch to sync, default is q

 	  To start, you must first use the -s (--sync) flag, then on following builds, it is not needed.
 	  Initial generation of the proprietary files from ChromeOS are also needed on the first build.